Utopia Rock Pools (Waterfall Creek Pools): Everything You Need to Know

 Climb Mount Walsh

 Experienced, well-equipped hikers can reach the summit of Mount Walsh.
 It’s graded 4 by QLD National Parks but it’s not an easy hike requiring a high level of fitness, rock scrambling and the ability to climb rocks.
-This hike is not suitable for those with younger kids with loose rocks, steep exposed rock faces, narrow ridges and vertical cliff edges.
+This hike is not suitable for those with younger kids as it features loose rocks, steep exposed rock faces, narrow ridges and vertical cliff edges.

 The views from the top are great!

 Access this hike via the Mount Walsh day-use area at the northern end of the park.
-This is a different section to the Utopia Rock Pools and picnic tables and non-potable water (treat before drinking) is available.
+This is a different section to the Utopia Rock Pools and both non-potable water (treat before drinking) and picnic tables are available.

 Go 4WDing